 Visible layers are the ones on which the eye icon is on meaning that you can see the components of those layers on the image you are editing.
 When you select the option “Merge visible” it will merge all the layers with the eye icon switched on and it will ignore all the invisible layers.
 Conversely, when you select the option “Merge Layers” only the layers which you have manually selected will be merged.

-How do I merge layers in Photoshop?
+How to merge layers in Photoshop

 In order to merge layers, the Layers panel must be visible.
 If it’s visible great, skip to the steps in the next paragraph.
 If the panel is not visible you can see it in two ways.
 You can click F7 for it to become visible again.
 If this doesn’t work go to “Windows” on the menu at the top and simply click on “Layers” so that a tick appears next to it.